-If a suicide of a family member happens, it evokes a special form of grief, including shock, denial, disbelief, guilt, and shame.
+If a family member dies by suicide, it evokes a special form of grief, including shock, denial, disbelief, guilt, and shame.
 It is important to acknowledge this loss with the bereaved family in some way.
 Expressions of caring, such as listening, are very important.

 To find grief support resources in Bennington County, contact United Counseling Service at 802-442-5491 or Vermont 2-1-1.